timescale/docs/mst/failover.md

 # Failover in Managed Service for TimescaleDB

-One standby read-only replica server configured, for Managed Service for TimescaleDB on a Pro plan.
+One standby read-only replica server is configured, for Managed Service for TimescaleDB on a Pro plan.
 You can query a read-only replica server, but cannot write to a read-only replica server.
 When a master server fails, standby replica server is automatically promoted as master.
 If you manually created a read-only